mahesh-panchal/nf-core_modules_demo/README.md

 To see how to use the nf-core modules in your workflow, follow the links below.

 - [Minimal code example](./docs/MinimalCodeExample.md) - When code is easier to follow.
-The pages below provide greater detail.
+The pages below explain in greater detail.
 - [Using an nf-core module](./docs/UsingNFCoreModules.md)
 - [Adapting an nf-core module](./docs/AdaptingNFCoreModules.md)
 - [Making a new local module](./docs/MakingALocalModule.md)